rackerlabs/support-how-to/content/how-to/cloud-servers/manually-enable-auto-updates-on-rhel-and-centos-public-cloud-servers/index.md

        $ systemctl start yum-cron

-7. Now that the service is running, you should ensure that the service starts automatically after a server reboot.
+8. Now that the service is running, you should ensure that the service starts automatically after a server reboot.
 Run the following command to check whether `yum-cron` is enabled:

-       $ systemctl list-unit-files –type=service
+       $ systemctl is-enabled yum-cron

    Find the `yum-cron.service` process in the list.
 If it is enabled, the service starts when the server is booted.
 If it is disabled, use the